maliahavlicek/what2do2day/readme.md

 1. Google Calendar - when a user joins an event, send calendar invite, when event is updated, email joiner list
 1. Google Maps - show map of event location, show map of place location
 #### Metrics
-1. track follows by place and activity type
+1. track place follows by activity type and rating - bar chart for activity type, pie chart for rating
-1. track joins by event and activity type
+1. track event joins by activity type and age - bar chart for activity type, pie chart for age
-1. track searches by activity and age inputs
+1. track event searches by activity and age inputs - bar chart for activity type, pie chart for age
+1. track place searches by activity and review - bar chart for activity type, pie chart for rating
-1. track places in db by activity type
+1. count places in db by activity type - bar chart
-1. track events in system by activity type
+1. count events in system by activity type - bar chart
+1. count events page hits
+1. count places page hits

 ### Features Left to Implement
 In the long term once this concept proves viable, authentication would be enabled and five sets of roles would accessing the site: